lgoupil/2020Internship/README.md

 ## Goal
 My final goal was to be able to produce realistic images of galaxies using state-of-the art generation networks, namely VAEs or GANs.
 The overall aim was to learn Machine Learning as I was somewhat new to the field.
 After studying by myself online on the basics, I undertook several steps in my project to convert my theoretical knowledge into practical applications.

-### I - Building and training a basic CNN for iage classification
+### I - Building and training a basic CNN for image classification
 This first part enabled me to be familiar with Tensorflow and more specifically the Keras API.
 This first problem is a very common starting ground for learning since it is fairly easy and accessible.

 ### II - Variational Auto-Encoder